Eurocc-Italy/dl_tui/README.md

   - `id`: unique identifier characterizing the run.
 We recommend using the [UUID](https://docs.python.org/3/library/uuid.html) module to generate it, producing a UUID.hex string
   - `sql_query`: SQL query to be run on the MongoDB database containing the metadata.
 Since the Data Lake is by definition a non-relational database, and the "return" of the query is the file itself, most queries will be of the type `SELECT * FROM metadata WHERE [...]`.
   - `script_path` (optional): path to a Python script to analyse the files matching the query.
-This script must feature a `main` function taking as input a list of file paths, which will be populated by the interface with the files matching the query, and returning a list of paths as output, which will be saved in a compressed archive and made available to the user.
+This script must feature a `main` function taking as input a list of file paths, which will be populated by the interface with the files matching the query, and returning a list of file paths as output, which will be saved in a compressed archive and made available to the user.
   - `config_hpc` (optional): a dictionary containing options for hpc-side configuration
   - `config_server` (optional): a dictionary containing options for server-side configuration